Each course is inclusive and self-contained.

 Their personal slopers can also be used to custom draft pattern styles to their fit.

-Students now test the coordinates they developed in the prerequisite course, Fitting Home Sewing Patterns/Grading to Fit, by grading and sewing a blouse from a commercial pattern chosen by the instructor.
+Students test the coordinates they developed in the prerequisite course, Fitting Home Sewing Patterns/Grading to Fit, by grading and sewing a basic blouse from a commercial pattern chosen by the instructor.

 Students next test their coordinates by grading and sewing a jacket from a commercial pattern of their own choice.

-The procedure is basically the same as was used in the blouse course, but there are exceptions:
+The procedure is basically the same as was used in the blouse course.

-The textbook is written, but not yet ready for sale.
+The textbook is written, it should be ready for sale by 2019.

 On the textbook's cover N-Z's delighted husband wears the shirt she copied from a shirt he owned and liked.